 Those who wish to make a request for re-examination must fill out a form in person at a local MVD office.
 It is advisable to phone first to be sure a particular office handles such investigations.

-For information on how to get back a license that has been suspended or revoked in Iowa, see “Appealing the loss of your driving or vehicle registration privileges.”
+For information on how to get back a license that has been suspended or revoked in Iowa, see the MVD"s page on suspension and revocations.

 The placards and plates are also available for those who: